-Fraud is the act of deceit against the organisation in order to obtain a personal or collective advantage, avoid an obligation or cause a loss.
+Fraud i.e. the act of deceit against the organisation in order to obtain a personal or collective advantage, avoid an obligation or cause a loss.

-Corruption is the act of dishonestly obtaining an advantage from a third party by abusing an entrusted power for private gain.
+Corruption i.e. the act of dishonestly obtaining an advantage from a third party by abusing an entrusted power for private gain.

-Bribery is the offering, promising, giving, authorizing or accepting of any undue pecuniary or other advantage to, by or for a public officer or for anyone else in order to obtain or retain a business or other improper advantage.
+Bribery i.e. the offering, promising, giving, authorizing or accepting of any undue pecuniary or other advantage to, by or for a public officer or for anyone else in order to obtain or retain a business or other improper advantage.

-Neither fraud nor corruption are restricted to monetary or material benefit, but could also include intangible benefits.
+Fraud and corruption are not restricted to monetary or material benefit, but could also include intangible benefits.